YOGA FOR PEOPLE WHO CAN BE BOTHERED TO DO IT

 xx

 Interview with a modern yogini: Kirsten Berg is an Ashtanga Yoga teacher who received her authorization directly from Sri K. Pattabhi Jois in 1999.
-Together with her partner Mitchell Gold she teaches in Thailand, Bali, and in the San Francisco Bay Area.
+She teaches in Thailand, Bali, and in the San Francisco Bay Area.

 Kirsten is also a large-scale sculptor and visual artist regularly installing her works at the Burning Man Festival.
 She draws her inspiration from the animate aesthetics of South East Asian arts as well as from a universal, holistic spirituality.